Wells Psychology

 What is COSP?

-COSP introduces a simple visual roadmap (known as 'the Circle') that helps caregivers recognise how their child's behaviour is often a form of communication.
-It supports parents in offering comfort when their child is distressed, encouragement during exploration, and gentle guidance when needed.
+The COSP framework introduces a simple visual roadmap (known as 'the Circle') which helps caregivers understand children’s behaviour as a form of communication.
+It supports parents to offer comfort when their child is distressed, encouragement during exploration, and gentle guidance when needed.

 COSP supports caregivers to strengthen their connection with their child by focusing on four key areas: